fogus/spiel/pyramidenspiel/logistics/README.markdown

  * 8-10 playing cards (suit doesn't matter) or index cards.
  * 1 [IceDice set]() per player (i.e. 4 [Treehouse sets]() total)

+For a short game, the cards should be layed out in a 2x3 grid with an card to each player's right turned to the side.
+For the longer game the cards should be in a 2x4 grid, also with a turned card to the right.
+The layout for the long game is as follows:

 Goal